Bodywork With J

 Located on Nacotchtank (Anacostan) and Piscataway land known as Washington, DC, USA

-My path to becoming a bodyworker was encouraged by the burnout in organizing and activist spaces, and I am committed to offering bodywork and embodiment support in service of encouraging self and community care.
+My path to becoming a bodyworker was encouraged by the burnout in organizing and activist spaces, and I am committed to offering bodywork and somatic support in service of encouraging self and community care.
 I believe in every client’s own body wisdom and ability to create more space and capacity in the nervous system; I am here to support that, to witness, create a container, and hold space for anything that comes up and wants to be acknowledged.
 I am a white, queer, non-binary human and I strive to offer work that is accessible, affirming, and accountable to queer and trans folks and Black and Brown folks.
-I strive to offer work that is consent-based, trauma-informed, race-informed, fat and body affirming, and comfortable in a way that honors how, when, and where clients want to, and don’t want to, receive touch.
-I provide touch at the client's comfort level of undress or clothed (while some or all of the body remains draped, meaning under a sheet).
+I strive to offer work that is consent-based, trauma-informed, race-informed, fat and body affirming, and that honors how, when, and where clients want to, and don’t want to, involve touch.
 Please know that I consider receiving client feedback a gift to better my understanding and practice.
-More info on my sliding scale is on the logistics page.

 Full testimonials on Facebook here